Merzasphor/MWSE/docs/source/lua/type/tes3magicEffect/boltSoundEffects.rst

 boltSoundEffects
 ====================================================================================================

 `string`_.
-The sound path to the sound effect to use for target projectiles.
+The path to the sound effect to play for target projectiles.

 .. _`string`: ../../../lua/type/string.html